sendbird/sendbird-chat-sample-android/groupchannel-friends/README.md

     + android gradle plugin: 7.4.2

 ## How it works

-You can find how to handle friends in a group channel on Sendbird Chat SDK for Android in this sample.
+In `ChatMemberListActivity.kt`, a channel member can get a list of their friends, add another member as their friend, or even unfriend them.

-You can get friends in a group channel by using `GroupChannel.getFriends()` method. and you can add friends to a group channel by using `GroupChannel.addFriends()` method. also you can remove friends from a group channel by using `GroupChannel.removeFriends()` method.
+To get a list of the current user's friends, call the `GroupChannel.getFriends()` method.
+The user can add friends to a group channel(??) by using `GroupChannel.addFriends()` method.
+When removing friends from a group channel, use the `GroupChannel.removeFriends()` method.

 ChatMemberListActivity.kt
 ``` kotlin